Manuel Luethi HOMEPAGE

 Manuel Luethi (a.k.a.
 Manuel Lüthi!)

-I'm a mathematics PhD and former economist with experience in softwaredevelopment and data analysis of financial, ecological, and clinical data.
-I'm broadly interested in the development and application of software solutions and quantitative methods in settings requiring high degrees of accuracy, e.g., medical research, health care, public health research, and finance.
+In addition to my research, I'm experienced in software development for the banking sector and with statistical analysis of financial, ecological, and clinical data.
+I'm generally interested in the development and application of software solutions and quantitative methods in settings requiring high degrees of accuracy and offering a serious challenge, e.g., risk modelling, medical and outcome research, health care, and finance.

 From October 2019 to August 2025 I worked as an independent researcher funded by the SNF and the ISF at Tel Aviv University, EPFL, and ETHZ.
 I have collaborated across the globe and published various works in collaboration with Menny Aka, Manfred Einsiedler, Osama Khalil, Taylor McAdam, Philippe Michel, Nimish Shah, Barak Weiss, and Andreas Wieser.